WP Engine vs Cloudways 2026: Which Managed WordPress Host Actually Wins?

 Introduction: Two Very Different Philosophies, One Goal

-Here's a bold claim to start: most people are paying way too much for WordPress hosting — or they're on a cheap platform that's quietly strangling their site's performance.
-The WP Engine vs Cloudways debate cuts right to the heart of that problem.
+Let's start with something honest: most people are either overpaying for WordPress hosting or they're stuck on a cheap platform that's quietly tanking their site's performance.
+The WP Engine vs Cloudways debate cuts straight through that mess.

 That's the WP Engine vs Cloudways story in 2026.